oceanprotocol/docs/data-farming/volumedf.md

 _Volume_ DF lets you can earn more yet, with that same veOCEAN.

 In Volume DF, you allocate veOCEAN to data assets with high data consume volume (DCV).
 This acts as _data curation_.

-You can delegate your veOCEAN to other wallets.
-This is helpful when you want a bot to automatically update your veOCEAN allocations (from a "hot" wallet) while keeping your locked OCEAN secure in a hardware wallet.
-There are other use cases too.
-There's more info [below](#user-guide-to-delegation).

 ### How to Maximize Volume DF rewards